 First, LDOE engages in a monthly review of relevant data.
 IDEA Part C program staff, managed by Louisiana's Department of Health, provides LDOE monthly reports and eligibility data.
-LDOE's Part B staff, including the Indicator 12 manager, collaborate with LDOE's data analytics personnel to identify children who were referred and determined to be NOT eligible, and whose eligibility was determined prior to his/her third birthday.
+LDOE's Part B staff, including the Early Childhood Coordinator, collaborate with LDOE's data analytics personnel to identify children who were referred and determined to be NOT eligible, and whose eligibility was determined prior to his/her third birthday.

 Second, LDOE conducts a yearly review of these data.
 LDOE compiles a report from its state database, the Special Education Reporting (SER) system, that includes data for the entire reporting year.
 The report identifies the percentage of compliance for the last year, by quarter, for each school system.
-After this report is completed, the Indicator 12 manager assembles a list of LEAs that did not meet the federally-mandated 100% target.
+After this report is completed, the Early Childhood Coordinator manager assembles a list of LEAs that did not meet the federally-mandated 100% target.
 LDOE then notifies any LEA with noncompliance.
 LEAs must submit the completed Plan of Action within 30 days that indicates the reason for the delay, the root cause and what they will do to rectify the situation.

-Findings of Noncompliance Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 22 20 0 2
+Findings of Noncompliance Identified Findings of Noncompliance Verified as Corrected Within One Year Findings of Noncompliance Subsequently Corrected Findings Not Yet Verified as Corrected 31 31 0 0

-FFY 2020 Findings of Noncompliance Verified as Corrected
+FFY 2021 Findings of Noncompliance Verified as Corrected